bahmutov/cypress-recurse/README.md

 )
 ```

+### accumulator

+Similar to reducing an array, the `reduce` function has an option to accumulate / reduce the values in the given object.
+The following options work together

+- `reduceFrom` is the starting value, like `[]`
+- `reduce(acc, item)` receives each value and the current accumulator value
+- `reduceLastValue` is false by default, turn it on to call the the `reduce` function with the last value (for which the predicate function has returned true)

+TODO: document the above options

+See the [reduce-spec.js](./cypress/integration/reduce-spec.js) for examples.

+### yield

+If you are accumulating a reduced value, you can yield it instead of the last value.
+You can even yield both the last and the reduced values.

+- `yield: "value"` yields the value that passed the predicate function
+- `yield: "reduced"` yields the accumulated value
+- `yield: "both"` yields an object with `value` and `reduced` properties

+See the [reduce-spec.js](./cypress/integration/reduce-spec.js) for examples.

 ## each

 This plugin also includes the `each` function that iterates over the given subject items.
 It can optionally stop when the separate predicate function returns true.